Are you deficient in zinc?

 1/2 cup of cooked Spinach, has approximately 0.7 milligrams of Zinc.

-6% of the daily RDI.
+6% of your daily goals.

 Your lifestyle affects the amount of zinc you need